moreh-dev/moreh-2024docs-test/Tutorials/Llama2_Tutorial/6_Conclusion.md

 The availability of large language models like LLaMA 2, fine-tuning techniques, and the MoAI Platform makes it possible for anyone to develop powerful AI applications.
 So please start repeating the same process outlined here on your own data.

-In case if you still have any questions regarding this tutorial feel free to ask Moreh.
+In case if you still have any questions regarding this tutorial feel free to ask Moreh(support@moreh.io).

 ## Learn More